scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 name *Pythran* will be used indifferently to refer to the language or the associated compiler.
 The input of the Pythran compiler is a Python module —not a Python program— meant to be turned into a native module.
-Typically, computation-intensive part of the program are moved to a module fed to Pythran.
+Typically, computation-intensive parts of the program are moved to a module fed to Pythran.

 Pythran maintains backward compatibility with CPython.
 In addition to language restrictions detailed in the following, Pythran understands special comments